GET IN TOUCH

 Taxpayers can obtain additional information, forms, and resources on the North Carolina Department of Revenue website.
 The site provides pages with downloadable applications, guidance on penalty waiver requests, and instructions for payment submissions.

-• Public updates: Important notes about hurricane recovery relief, deadline extensions, and updates from the Secretary of Revenue are published regularly.
+• Public updates — Important notes about deadline extensions and updates from the Secretary of Revenue are published regularly on the NCDOR website.

 Frequently Asked Questions

-How long before I respond to a bank levy notice from North Carolina?
+How long do I have to respond to a bank levy notice from North Carolina?

 Can North Carolina take all the money from my bank account?